dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/sorting-filtering-and-paging-with-the-entity-framework-in-an-asp-net-mvc-application.md

    [!code-cshtml[Main](sorting-filtering-and-paging-with-the-entity-framework-in-an-asp-net-mvc-application/samples/sample23.cshtml)]

 2. Run the app and click the **About** link.

-The count of students for each enrollment date is displayed in a table.
+   The count of students for each enrollment date displays in a table.

    ![About_page](sorting-filtering-and-paging-with-the-entity-framework-in-an-asp-net-mvc-application/_static/image9.png)

 ## Summary

 In this tutorial you've seen how to create a data model and implement basic CRUD, sorting, filtering, paging, and grouping functionality.
-In the next tutorial you'll begin looking at more advanced topics by expanding the data model.
+In the next tutorial, you'll begin looking at more advanced topics by expanding the data model.

 Please leave feedback on how you liked this tutorial and what we could improve.